 - The crane and lifting gear must be designed for the weight of the packages. - The operator must be authorised to operate the crane.

 Fastening:

-- 1. Fasten ropes, belts or multiple-point suspension gear to the pallet Fig. 7 accordingly. - 2.
+- 1. Fasten ropes, belts or multiple-point suspension gear to the pallet according to Fig. 6. - 2.
 Check that the packages are not damaged by the fastening equipment.
 If necessary use other fastening equipment. - 3.
 Begin transportation.